Python-GIS-book/site/source/back-matter/md/glossary.md

 Radius query
   A radius query is a type of spatial query that retrieves all points within a specified distance (radius) from a given query point.
 The query is performed typically on a {term}`KD-Tree` to efficiently find points that fall within a given distance from the query point.
 KD-Tree supports only Point objects, i.e. it cannot be used to search other geometric types, such as LineStrings or Polygons.

+Repository
+  A collection of files, in {term}`Git` for example, and the history of their changes.
+Often referred to informally as a "repo."

 Required parameter
   A function {term}`parameter` that must be defined when calling the function in order to use it.
 Required parameters do not have default function values given in the function definition.
 Also known as positional parameters.

+Revision
+  Another name for a {term}`version`.

 Right outer join
   Right outer join includes all the rows from the right (Geo)DataFrame and those rows from the left (Geo)DataFrame that have a matching key in the table, or that intersect or match based on the specified spatial relationship (e.g., intersects, contains, within).
 If there is no matching row in the left (Geo)DataFrame for a row in the right (Geo)DataFrame, the result will still include the row from the right (Geo)DataFrame, but with missing values (NaNs) in the columns from the left (Geo)DataFrame.